-- For lots with frontage 10.5m or less a vertical emphasis is encouraged to offset the reduced width of the home.
-Internally through the use of shaped ceilings and skylights; and externally by utilizing additional parapet height or changes in the roof line. - All homes must have an internal ceiling height of no less than 28c. - NOTE: Minimum plate heights (31 brick courses) apply for homes on lots 10.5m width or less (see 3.2.1 Front Elevation).
+- On all homes a vertical emphasis is encouraged.
+Internally through the use of shaped ceilings and skylights; and externally by utilizing additional parapet height or changes in the roof line. - All homes must have an internal ceiling height of no less than 28c.

+NOTE: Minimum plate heights (31 brick courses) applies for all homes in the Avon Valley Zone (see 3.2.1 Primary/ Front Elevation).